prohippo/ActiveWatch/README.md

 v1.2    01jan2022  add 4- and 5-grams to reduce indexing noise
                    add diagnostic tools for profiles and match lists update documentation

+v1.2.1  06jan2022  add 4- and 5-grams to reduce indexing noise
+                   allow indexing to stop a 3- or 4-grams update documentation